 Repetition of form is also used in my work for both symbolic and functional reasons.
 The repetition of succulent forms represents new life and continued family line.
 This is especially prevalent in my Propagation Series.
 In addition to using repetition symbolically, it is also a significant part of my process.
 I find repetitive undertakings cultivate a meditative approach to my work and in my life.
 It is for these reasons that I create each piece petal-by-petal and plant-by-plant.
 This meditative process allows me to focus on my studio practice by enhancing the delicacy of my forms, while simultaneously helping me to understand the world around me, especially when following great change and the realization that loss is inevitable, even if not immediate.

-I am a working artist and teacher residing in Kansas City, Missouri.
-I received a Bachelors of Fine Arts in Sculpture and Ceramics from the University of Central Missouri and a Masters of Fine Arts also emphasizing Sculpture and Ceramics from the University of Alaska Fairbanks.
-I am the owner and operator of NEAT! artist studio, a small ceramics studio in Kansas City.
-I make all of my works and teach classes to a wide variety of students at NEAT! artist studio.
-I am also an Adjunct Professor at the University of Central Missouri and Kansas City Kansas Community College.
-It is my belief that there is nothing better in this world than using my hands to make art, drink coffee, and pet my cat.
-Have a beautiful day!
+Kate Schroeder is a working artist and teacher residing in Kansas City, Missouri.
+She received a Bachelors of Fine Arts in Sculpture and Ceramics from the University of Central Missouri and a Masters of Fine Arts also emphasizing Sculpture and Ceramics from the University of Alaska Fairbanks.
+She is also the owner and operator of NEAT! artist studio, a braille jewelry company and small ceramics studio in Kansas City.
+In addition to working from home, she is also an Adjunct Instructor at the University of Central Missouri.